liu431/liu431.github.io/_pages/about.md

 • Data modeler to improve business decisions with different tools (Python, R, SQL, Stata, Hadoop)

 Blogs: https://liu431.github.io/

 Email: liu431@uchicago.edu

 Mobile: 812-287-3072

 ## What's new?

+Since Dec 2019, I am working on the thesis about understanding and quantifying the value of negative reviews on Amazon